 Who are the five American prisoners freed in the Iran-US prisoner swap?

-Siamak Namazi, Emad Sharghi and Morad Tahbaz previously named as being among US prisoners to be released in deal.
+Siamak Namazi, Emad Sharghi and Morad Tahbaz are among US prisoners being released in deal, White House confirms.

 Five US citizens have been flown out of Iran as part of a widely anticipated prisoner swap deal between Washington and Tehran, a United States official confirmed.